ercantirman/ImagegramAPI/README.md

   }
 }
 ```
+An account as 'Admin' is seeded while database is being set up.
 After database is set up, you can run the API.

-Swagger page will appear.
+Swagger page appears.
 ImagegramAPI is up and running :)

 ----------------------------------------------------------------------------------------